oaworks/plugin/README.md

 * In Chrome, go to chrome://extensions via the url bar, tick the 'Developer mode' tick-box in the top right corner.
 * Click the newly appeared 'Load unpacked extension...' button
 * Browse to the project directory you just downloaded, click 'Select'.
 It will upload the zip file you just downloaded.
-* If you're experiencing problems with any of these steps, feel free to leave an issue on the backend.
+* If you're experiencing problems with any of these steps, feel free to leave an issue on the backend repository [here](https://github.com/OAButton/backend/issues/new).